commonhaus/foundation/policies/code-of-conduct.md

 ### Reports to the CoC report mailing list

-All members of the CFC are subscribed to the the [`report` mailing list][CONTACTS.yaml].
+All Councilors are subscribed to the the [`report` mailing list][CONTACTS.yaml].

 We understand that the person reporting the issue (**reporter**) may not be the individual directly affected or harmed (**target**).
 In such cases, communication will primarily be with the reporter unless the target explicitly gives permission.

-1. **Acknowledgement:** Upon receipt of a report, a CFC member acknowledges it, confirming receipt to the reporter or target.
+1. **Acknowledgement:** Upon receipt of a report, a Councilor acknowledges it, confirming receipt to the reporter or target.
-2. **Point of Contact:** If no response has been sent by the next CFC meeting, the CFC Chairperson will ensure a CFC member is designated as the primary point of contact.
+2. **Point of Contact:** If no response has been sent by the next CFC meeting, the Chairperson will ensure a Councilor is designated as the primary point of contact.
 3. **Information Gathering:** All relevant information is collected and centralized for review.
 4. **Discussion:** The gathered information is discussed to contextualize the facts and opinions.
 5. **Determination:** A consensus is reached on the appropriate response using the standard [CFC decision-making process][cc-dm].